Fureai Onsen Yata - A Tattoo-Friendly Hot Spring in Osaka City, Osaka

 Tattoo Rules & Guidelines

-Fully Tattoo-Friendly: Fureai Onsen Yata explicitly welcomes guests with tattoos of all sizes and styles without any covering requirements, as the facility is managed by a human rights organization committed to inclusive bathing access for everyone.
+Fully Tattoo Friendly: Fureai Onsen Yata welcomes tattooed guests in all communal bathing areas, including the indoor baths and outdoor rotenburo.
+No covering or concealment is required.
+The facility is managed by a human rights organization committed to inclusive bathing access, and numerous guest reviews confirm tattoo acceptance.

 Why Bathe Here?
 Benefits and History